-As the population of senior citizens grows in the United States, so too does the need for caregivers.
-In many cases, a senior becomes his spouse’s caregiver because they live together, are retired, and have sworn to take care of one another through sickness and in health.
-But, being the primary caregiver for a loved one takes its toll on the health and well-being of the caregiver himself; so much so, in fact, that a surprising number of senior caregivers develop substance abuse problems.
+As the population of older adults grows in the United States, so does the need for caregivers.
+In many cases, a senior becomes his spouse’s initial caregiver because they live together, are retired, and have sworn to take care of one another through sickness and in health.
+But, being the primary caregiver for a loved one takes its toll on the health and well-being of the caregiver; so much so, in fact, that a surprising number of senior caregivers develop substance abuse problems.
 You need to know how to determine whether this is the case in your family.

-As a whole, older Americans are at a greater risk for prescription drug abuse because they take more prescription medications than other age groups.
+Older Americans are at a greater risk for prescription drug abuse because they take more prescription medications than other age groups.
 While Americans aged 65 and older account for 13% of the population, they consume an estimated 33% of all prescription drugs.
-They also often take more than one prescription each day, which increases the likelihood of making mistakes or mixing drugs that should not be combined.
+They also often take more than one prescription daily, which increases the likelihood of making mistakes or mixing drugs that should not be combined.

 In fact, drug misuse in the older population is rising, according to the Administration on Aging: “Misuse of prescription medications, also referred to as non-medical use of prescription drugs, is estimated to increase from 1.2 % in 2001 to 2.4% in 2020 – a 100% increase – among older adults.”

 Seniors often self-medicate when they feel depressed, lonely, or isolated, and all of these feelings are common for caregivers.
-And, many of these caregivers have access to psychoactive medications, which is a type of drug with the greatest potential for misuse.
+Many of these caregivers have access to psychoactive medications, a drug with the greatest potential for misuse.
 Thus, senior caregivers who turn to prescription medications often develop a substance abuse problem.

 It is common to find seniors who have been drinking for decades and who are accustomed to having cocktails at certain times of the day.
 They then become caregivers and self-medicate with alcohol because they see it as a comfort.
 Senior caregivers often use alcohol to cope, and people who once were social drinkers begin drinking excessively to handle the responsibilities of being a family caregiver.

-Indeed, caregiver burden drives senior caregivers to alcohol abuse; they experience social and emotional burden as a result of caregiving, which significantly increases their risk of alcohol abuse.
+Indeed, caregiver burden drives senior caregivers to alcohol abuse; they experience social and emotional burdens due to caregiving, which significantly increases their risk of alcohol abuse.
 Caregivers also suffer declining physical health and often need more medical care than their peers who are not caregivers.
 They also have higher rates of depression and anxiety.